Asessing Shortness of Breath

 Some health-related quality of life measures also include dyspnoea as a component.
 For example, the Chronic Respiratory Disease Questionnaire includes a standardised dyspnoea measure.

 Some measures of dyspnoea are useful for clinical assessment (e.g. the MMRC Scale) and can provide a baseline indication of the patient’s status.
-However, these scales are not particularly sensitive to interventions such as pulmonary rehabilitation.
+However, these scales are not particularly sensitive to interventions such as PR.

 Important features of two dyspnoea scales, which are valid, reliable and commonly used, are summarised in the table below.